MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 Notice that after calling `getConfigurationSetting()` API on the client, we subscribed to the result and provided three separate lambdas - the first one consumes data received from the service which is triggered upon successful response, the second callback is triggered if there was an error while retrieving the configuration and the third one is invoked when the data stream is complete, meaning no more data elements are expected from this stream.

+> [!NOTE]
->**Note:** As with all asynchronous programming, after the subscription is created, execution proceeds as per usual.
+> As with all asynchronous programming, after the subscription is created, execution proceeds as per usual.
 This means that if there is nothing to keep the program active and executing, it may terminate before the async operation completes.
 The main thread that called `subscribe()` will not wait until the network call to App Configuration service is made and a response is received.
 In production systems, you might continue to process something else but in this example you can simply add a small delay by calling `Thread.sleep()` or use a `CountDownLatch` to give the async operation a chance to complete.

 APIs that return a `Flux` also follow a similar pattern, with the difference being the first callback provided to the `subscribe()` method will be called multiple times for each data element in the response.
 The error or the completion callbacks are called exactly once and are considered as terminal signals.
 No other callbacks will be invoked if either of these signals are received from the publisher.